-Wald et al. have developed an optimized ray tracer for a PC with SIMD floating point extensions [Wald et al. 2001b].
+Wald et al. have developed an optimized ray tracer for a PC with SIMD floating point extensions [27].
 On an 800 MHz Pentium III, they report a ray-triangle intersection rate of 20M intersections/s.
-Carr et al. [2002] achieve 114M ray-triangle intersections/s on an ATI Radeon 8500 using limited fixed point precision.
-Assuming our proposed hardware ran at the same speed as a GeForce3 (2G instructions/s), we could compute 56M ray-triangle intersections/s.
-Our branching architecture is compute limited; if we increase the instruction issue rate by a factor of four (8G instructions/s) then we would still not use all the bandwidth available on a GeForce3 (8GB/s).
+Assuming our baseline architecture ran at the same speed as a GeForce3 (2G instructions/s), we could compute 56M ray-triangle intersections/s.
+With our branching architecture we are compute limited; if we increase the instruction issue rate by a factor of 4 (8G instructions/s) then we would still not use all the bandwidth available on a GeForce3 (8GB/s).
 This would allow us to compute 222M ray-triangle intersections per second.
 We believe because of the inherently parallel nature of fragment programs, the number of GPU instructions that can be executed per second will increase much faster than the number of CPU SIMD instructions.

 Once the basic feasibility of ray tracing on a GPU has been demonstrated, it is interesting to consider modifications to the GPU that support ray tracing more efficiently.
 Many possibilities immediately suggest themselves.
 Since rays are streamed through the system, it would be more efficient to store them in a stream buffer than a texture map.
 This would eliminate the need for a stencil buffer to control conditional execution.
-Stream buffers are quite similar to F-buffers which have other uses in multipass rendering [Mark and Proudfoot 2001].
+Stream buffers are quite similar to F-buffers which have other uses in multipass rendering [14].
 Our current implementation of the grid traversal code does not map well to the vertex program instruction set, and is thus quite inefficient.
 Since grid traversal is so similar to rasterization, it might be possible to modify the rasterizer to walk through the grid.
 Finally, the vertex program instruction set could be optimized so that ray-triangle intersection could be performed in fewer instructions.